Justice Kennedy Addresses McGeorge Community

 Of the many memorable statements Justice Kennedy made while addressing the McGeorge community, it was that the most important purpose of a law school education is "teaching you to think about the ordinary in a formal way."

-Some McGeorge students will see Justice Kennedy again this summer, when he returns to teach in the Pacific McGeorge Salzburg, Austria Summer Program in July for his 24th year.
+Some McGeorge students will see Justice Kennedy again this summer, when he returns to teach in the McGeorge Salzburg, Austria Summer Program in July for his 24th year.

-Kennedy taught Constitutional Law as a member of the Pacific McGeorge faculty from 1965 until his appointment to the Supreme Court by President Reagan in 1988.
+Kennedy taught Constitutional Law as a member of the McGeorge faculty from 1965 until his appointment to the Supreme Court by President Reagan in 1988.

 Supreme Court Associate Justices Anthony M. Kennedy and Elena Kagan will teach the Fundamental Rights in Europe and the United States course with Professor Sionaidh Douglas-Scott, Oxford University (learn more).
-This is Justice Kagan's first time teaching with the Pacific McGeorge Salzburg Summer Program.
+This is Justice Kagan's first time teaching with the McGeorge Salzburg Summer Program.
 She was previously Dean of Harvard Law School and Solicitor General of the United States.